nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The dateTime when the the problem was first encountered.
+The datetime when the problem was first encountered.

 ### abatement ###